|Read this article in Spanish|

 Honeyview, suggested by our reader Pliskin, is also one of those simple viewers sparing in features and focused on the basic viewing experience.
 It has a pleasant interface and a small set of intuitive controls for navigation.
 Most functions are accessed via right-click menu or keyboard shortcuts, and you can configure up to seven hotkeys to your liking.
 There are a few basic sorting options available and a slideshow mode.
 You will love its great speed even with big files and formats such as PSD or LZW-compressed TIF, which the majority of viewing programs take longer to open.
-The image quality is also wonderful and RAW files are beautifully rendered if you choose not to display the embedded JPG, although this method is obviously slower.
+Its image quality is also wonderful and RAW files are beautifully rendered if you choose not to display the embedded JPG, although this method is obviously slower.
 What is not slow at all is the rendering of images using the ICC color profile they may have attached; this is a remarkable aspect where nearly all the competitors are extremely weak, even the top ranking ones.
-Quite a lot of settings can be tweaked to fit your preferences, including background colors, mouse buttons' behavior, etc. The wheel can zoom in 10 or 1 percent steps.
-It supports 15 common file types (including animated GIF, which you can see frame by frame) as well as the main RAW formats, and is able to view images directly from compressed files without extracting them.
-It works on Win XP through W8 (32- and 64-bit) and a portable version is available.
+Quite a lot of settings can be tweaked to fit your preferences, including background colors, mouse buttons' behavior, etc. The wheel can apply zoom in 10 or 1 percent steps.
+It supports 15 common file types (including animated GIF, which you can visualize frame by frame) as well as the main RAW formats, and is able to view images directly from compressed files without extracting them.
+It works on Win XP through W10 (32- and 64-bit) and a portable version is available.

 The drawbacks are very few, assuming that the program is sparing in features.
-There's a thumbnail strip that shows a small preview but it's inside a menu and the design is awkward, as it won't let you click on a thumb to open the image.
+There's a thumbnail strip that shows a small preview but it's inside a menu and the design is awkward, as it won't let you click on a thumbnail to open the image.
 There are just two editing functions: rotate and resize, both sharing the same panel under the 'Convert' heading.
-The output conversion can only be saved to JPG or PNG.
+The output conversion can only be saved as JPG or PNG.
 There's no cropping whatsoever nor a desirable TIF output that would be really handy to save the program's nice rendition of RAW files.
 When you are browsing, any eventual rotation is just temporary, but if you use the rotation commands, whatever pics you display after that will appear rotated, a peculiar all-or-nothing approach.
 Anyway, you can always set the preferences to autorotate based on EXIF info.

 Xlideit is the fancy name of another product that can be included in that somewhat blurry category of "simple" viewers (thanks to Bhat59 for the suggestion).
 I guess such a name is a pun for its ability to go to the next or previous file in the folder when you click on a picture and slide it left or right.
 It's fast enough and very user-friendly.
 The first time you open the program it presents you with the settings, which are quite a lot and let you customize such aspects as window transparency, background color, mouse behavior, zoom options, thumbnail size and position, toolbars, slideshow, etc., although the default ones are perfectly good to go.
-If you've read this article so far, it's evident by now that having thumbnails available is one of my favorite features for a good browsing experience.
+If you've read this article so far, it should be evident by now that having thumbnails available is one of my favorite features for a good browsing experience.
 Xlideit has a thumbnail strip at the bottom of the window by default, though it can be placed on either side or set to auto mode, when it will just pop up with a touch of the mouse.
 Likewise, a built-in folder tree is another useful item to have and there's one here, saving us unnecesary clicks to find a desired folder.
 Right-click menus are very complete too and most functions can be accessed this way or by means of icons.
-I also like that resizable detached zoom window, a very interesting concept I haven't seen anywhere else and which could be considered as the reverse of the navigator that is found in many programs, where a little rectangle moving over a reduced version encloses the portion of the picture that you've zoomed into in the main window.
+I also like that resizable detached zoom window, a very interesting concept that could be considered as the reverse of the navigator that is found in many imaging programs, where a little rectangle moving over a reduced version encloses the portion of the picture that you've zoomed into in the main window.
 Xlideit does the opposite: you have the whole image in the main window and the zoomed version in the detached view, and moving the mouse around shows the corresponding section blown up.
 Of course, you can also use the zoom in the main window, and even with animated GIFs and videos!
 The most common image formats are supported, along with video, audio and several document formats with text and pictures, and they can be sorted in many different ways.
 Image files can also be rotated, resized and cropped, and this can be done in a batch.
 In addition, it's very lightweight and portable.

 Although I haven't found many inconveniences in Xlideit, as a power user the main drawback for me is what it can't do, but this is something not applicable to unpretentious average users who just want a simple way to browse through their photos.
 Some of the few flaws include the following: no RAW or PSD formats are supported, zooming out won't go further than the 'fit to window' size until you write the exact percentage inside the zoom widget (this one is not the same as the zoom window mentioned earlier), the delete button erases files with no prompt (they are sent to the recycle bin, fortunately), the Esc key always exits the program, and I miss a quick way to access a previously visited folder.
 As you can see, these are very minor drawbacks and then whether you like the program or not is just a matter of personal taste.
 Oh yes, and it's only available in English, but if you're reading this, it won't be a problem, I guess.

 One of our anonymous users suggested cam2pc and, after giving it a try, it has proved to be an excellent program in many aspects.
 As the name suggests, cam2pc provides a handy way to download pictures and videos from your digicam to your drives, allowing you to use lots of options for renaming, saving, etc., and has specific support for the widely used Canon EOS cameras (separate download).
-The interface is intuitive and easy to use, with a folder and thumbnail view that recalls FastStone.
+The interface is intuitive and easy to use, with a folder and thumbnail view that resembles FastStone.
 As with this, I recommend to turn the preview panel off, though thumbnail generation is really fast.
 Actually, speed is outstanding in almost every aspect of this app.
 The feature that impressed me most was its ability to quickly display LZW-compressed TIFs, something unusual in its competitors, although these perform better with Photoshop PSDs.

 The only reason why I don't include cam2pc along with the top programs is that the freeware version lacks quite a lot of features that can only be found in its commercial sibling and which the others offer for free.
 But I guess most users could perfectly do without those.

 On the downside, it's quite limited in other areas; for instance, the editing and batch processing options.
 No RAW or video formats are supported.
 Sometimes a few Photoshop PSD files can't be read and an 'out of memory' message appears when trying to open them, irrespective of their size and my lots of free RAM and processing power.
-But the app is an AWSOME performer with the PSDs that load properly and displays them nearly instantaneously once the thumbnail has been generated; an outstanding feature that not many viewers, free or commerecial, can boast of.
+But the app is an AWSOME performer with the PSDs that load properly and displays them nearly instantaneously once the thumbnail has been generated; an outstanding feature that not many viewers, free or commercial, can boast.